-The review focuses on project coordination, potential liability, and document completeness and consistency, and eliminates contract language that contributes to unnecessary construction change orders, disputes, and adversarial relationship between the contractor, owner, designer, and project stakeholders.
+The review focuses on project coordination, potential liability, and document completeness and consistency.
+It also eliminates contract language that contributes to unnecessary construction change orders, disputes, and adversarial relationships between the contractor, owner, designer, and project stakeholders.

 What types of software do you use for value engineering?

 For studies and reports, we use Excel cost sheets embedded in Word templates.
-The proposed actions, the advantages and disadvantages to each alternative, as well as the VE recommendation are described in a narrative accompanied by a clickable spreadsheet to enable viewing the cost analysis.
+The proposed actions, advantages and disadvantages to each alternative, as well as the VE recommendations, are described in a narrative accompanied by a clickable cost analysis spreadsheet.
 All of this information can be imported into PowerPoint for the final presentation.

 Need a VE specialist for your project?
 Learn more about Richard Johnson on our leadership page.